-If public perception, as reflected in the Indian media and coffeehouse talk, is anything to go by, nothing can prevent Rahul Gandhi son of India’s late former Prime Minister Rajiv Gandhi, grandson of Indira Gandhi, arguably the most powerful Indian prime minister, and great grandson of Jawaharlal Nehru, the country’s first prime minister from becoming India’s next prime minister.
+A huge shift is taking place in India’s political landscape, and that is the emergence of dynastic politics.
+If public perception, as reflected in the Indian media and coffeehouse talk, is anything to go by, nothing can prevent Rahul Gandhi—son of India’s late former Prime Minister Rajiv Gandhi, grandson of Indira Gandhi, arguably the most powerful Indian prime minister, and great grandson of Jawaharlal Nehru, the country’s first prime minister—from becoming India’s next prime minister.

 In fact, many believe that he is already the country’s de facto prime minister.
 His words are the law of the land.
 Senior ministers and civil servants give more weight to what Rahul Gandhi says and does than what is said and done by the de jure Prime Minister Manmohan Singh.
 More often than not, Singh and his government follow what Rahul Gandhi dictates.

 If anything, the development underscores the importance of the Gandhi-Nehru family in Indian politics.
 As it is, Rahul’s mother Sonia Gandhi has already created history.
 She has been the head of the party since April 1998.
 This has been the longest tenure on the part of any President of the Congress, which turned 125 year-old last year.
 In fact, in October 2010, she was re-elected for the record fourth term as the president of the party.
 The venerated Nehru-Gandhi family has four members in Parliament today—the mother-son duo of Sonia and Rahul Gandhi of the ruling Congress Party and the mother-son duo of Maneka and Varun Gandhi belonging to the opposition Bharatiya Janata Party.
 Maneka Gandhi is the widow of Indira Gandhi’s younger son Sanjay Gandhi.